jsk-herman/paper-jsk/README.md

 - Make it a Wordpress alternative.
 Hence, it even supports an admin panel powered by Forestry.io!

-So, if the aforementioned points matters to you, then fo ahead & check out how to get your own blog which looks similar to mine.
+So, if the aforementioned points matters to you, then go ahead & check out how to get your own blog which looks similar to mine.

 ### :running: The Easy & Quick Way To Get It Done